 If you have government insurance, we are here to help answer questions about your prescribed Takeda treatment coverage.
 This includes federal or state insurance such as Medicare, Medicare Advantage, or Medicaid.
 If you can’t afford your treatment, we may be able to connect you to programs that may help.

-Many organizations have started offering patient assistance programs.
-To learn more about them in detail, you can visit their specific websites.
-Additionally, the following website intermittently offers copay assistance or guidance from time to time:
+Many organizations—GoodRx is an example—have started offering patient assistance programs that help people with no health insurance or who are underinsured afford medications.
+To learn more about them in detail, search “patient assistance programs” in your browser.
+Additionally, the following websites intermittently offer co-pay assistance or guidance from time to time:

 When you’re prescribed a Takeda treatment, our specialists are here for you.
 They’ll review your coverage and help you understand what financial options may be available.
 Our specialists can walk you through the insurance process step by step.
 They’ll help you understand what’s covered, what’s not, and what to do next.
 Because our goal is to help make your journey a little easier.